-From big data systems that allow real time sharing of instances of food fraud to plasma rays that zap nasty pathogens, there is plenty of work being done by Australian researchers and food standards managers in the area of food defence.
+FROM big data systems that allow real time sharing of instances of food fraud to plasma rays that zap nasty pathogens, there is plenty of work being done by Australian researchers and food standards managers in the area of food defence.

-While the strawberry tampering crisis of a year ago is fresh in the minds of Australians, delegates at the TropAg 2019 conference in Brisbane this week heard this kind of sabotage is not new.
+While the strawberry tampering crisis of a year ago is fresh in the minds of Australians, delegates at the TropAg 2019 conference in Brisbane last week heard this kind of sabotage is not new.

-Clare Hamilton-Bate, the general manager of industry development at Freshcare, Australia's fresh produce industry on-farm assurance program, reminded the audience of the 1978 incident when Palestinian terrorists were alleged to have injected poisonous doses of mercury into oranges grown in Israel and bound for the shelves of European supermarkets.
+Clare Hamilton-Bate, the outgoing general manager of industry development at Freshcare, Australia's fresh produce industry on-farm assurance program, reminded the audience of the 1978 incident when Palestinian terrorists were alleged to have injected poisonous doses of mercury into oranges grown in Israel and bound for the shelves of European supermarkets.

 "There were only 20 pieces of fruit that were found to have been contaminated, but it took Israeli oranges off European shelves for a summer," she said.